Pabna: Health

 Pabna has the largest mental hospital in Bangladesh.
 It also has a big general hospital, numerous medical centres, and small private clinics.
 Pabna Medical College and Hospital was established in 2008.

-In healthcare, Pabna Community Clinic, a division of Dhaka Community Clinic, established and led by Prof. Dr. Quazi Qumruzzaman, has made a great contribution in development and mitigation of arsenicosis.
+In healthcare, Pabna Community Clinic, a division of Dhaka Community Clinic, established and led by Professor Dr. Quazi Qumruzzaman, has made a great contribution in development and mitigation of arsenicosis.
 The nine upazilas under Pabna District holds an upazila health complex each.
 Government doctors get appointment through Bangladesh Civil Service commission.

 A 250-bed government-owned general hospital is at Shaalgaariya and a 450-bed mental hospital is at Hemayetpur.
 Recently the government-owned Pabna Medical College has been set up near the mental hospital, Pabna premise.

 Culture

-There is a mosque at Chatmohar Upzilla named Shahi Mosque which built by Masum Khan kabuli at 15th century.
+There is a mosque at Chatmohar Upzilla named Shahi Mosque which was built by Masum Khan kabuli in the 15th century.

-A Mughal-era mosque 'Varara Moshjid' (ভাঁড়াড়া মসজিদ) is some 10 km southeast of the town.There is a rumour that the mosque built in one night.
+A Mughal-era mosque 'Varara Moshjid' (ভাঁড়াড়া মসজিদ) is some 10 km southeast of the city.
+There is a rumour that the mosque was built in one night.

-The remains of Hindu temple Jor Bangla (recently renovated) is in Jor Baangla Paara of the town.
+The remains of a Hindu temple named Jor Bangla (recently renovated) is in Jor Baangla Paara of the city.
 Jagannath Temple at Chatmohar Upazila is considered one of the most beautiful Hindu temples in northern Bangladesh.

-Rassundari Devi, a Bengali writer who is identified as the author of first full-fledged autobiography in modern Bengali literature, was born in Pabna in 1809 or 1810.